75lb/veelo/README.md

 ------------------
 	$ npm -g install handbraker

-*some older Mac operating systems may require the above is run with `sudo`*
+*some older Mac operating systems may require running the above with `sudo`*

 Ubuntu Linux
 ------------